 Communicate with Your Porters and Cleaning Service

 As with anything else, effective communication can save a lot of time and stress for everyone.
 Having clear and open communication with them is often very effective.
 Communicating with your cleaning provider about your needs can help you get the most from your porter service.
 If issues with your porter service arise, it is important to let your commercial cleaning service know, about the issues so that problems can be rectified quickly.
-If the porter assigned to your facility is not a good fit, talk to your cleaning service about finding another porter than would be a better fit for your organization.
+If the porter assigned to your facility is not a good fit, talk to your cleaning service about finding another porter that would be a better fit for your organization.
 A day porter is a critical position within your facility and you deserve to have the best fit for your organization.
 Make sure that your cleaning service provider has a backup plan in the event that your porter gets sick, or requires time off.
 You’ll come to depend on your porter, that even missing a day or two could have a negative impact on your facility.

 A day porter service can prove to be very beneficial to any organization, helping to keep your building in good working order.
-If you think that your business could benefit from a day porter, contact Executive Cleaning Services today by calling us at 1-800-664-6393 or get a customized porter services quote online.
+If you think that your business could benefit from a day porter, contact Executive Cleaning Services today by calling us at 1-800-664-6393 or get customized porter services to quote online.